On Quasiconvexity and Relative Hyperbolic Structures: Proofs of the Main Results

-Since all elements of $\mc{P}$ are commensurators of infinite quasiconvex subgroups, they are quasiconvex subgroups.
-Moreover \begin{enumerate} \item for any $P \in \mc{P}$ and $g \in G\setminus P$, the intersection $P \cap P^g$ is finite, \item for any distinct pair $P, P' \in \mc{P}$ and $g \in G\setminus P$, the intersection $P^g \cap P'$ is finite, and \item for any $P \in \mc{P}$, the intersection $P\cap H$ is a finite index subgroup of $P$. \end{enumerate} By a result of Bowditch~\cite[Theorem 7.11]{BO99}, the group $G$ is hyperbolic relative to $\mc{P}$.
-Since $H$ is a quasiconvex subgroup of $G$, by Theorem~\ref{thm:main} $H$ is a quasiconvex subgroup of $G$ relative to $\mc{P}$.
+\begin{proof}[Proof of Corollary~\ref{cor:3}] Let $\mc{D}$ be the collection given by Lemma~\ref{lem:qc-core}.
+The collection $\mc H$ is obtained from $\mc D$ in two steps.
+First change $\mc{D}$ to $\mc{D}_0$ by replacing each element of $\mc{D}$ by its commensurator in $G$.
+Then eliminate redundant entries of $\mc{D}_0$ to obtain $\mc H \subset \mc{D}_0$ which contains no two subgroups conjugate in $G$.
+Since all elements of $\mc H$ are commensurators of infinite quasiconvex subgroups, they are quasiconvex subgroups~\cite{KS96}.
+The properties of $\mc D$ given by Lemma~\ref{lem:qc-core} imply \begin{enumerate} \item for each $H \in \mc{H}$ and $g \in G\setminus H$, the intersection $H \cap H^g$ is finite, \item for each distinct pair $H, H' \in \mc{H}$ and $g \in G$, the intersection $H^g \cap H'$ is finite, \item for any $H \in \mc{H}$, the intersection $H\cap Q$ is a finite index subgroup of $H$. \item each infinite intersection of a maximal collection of essentially distinct conjugates of $Q$ is a subgroup of some $H \in \mc H$ up to conjugacy in $H$. \end{enumerate} By a result of Bowditch~\cite[Theorem 7.11]{BO99}, the group $G$ is hyperbolic relative to $\mc{H}$.
+Since $Q$ is a quasiconvex subgroup of $G$, by Theorem~\ref{thm:main} $H$ is a quasiconvex subgroup of $(G, \mc{H})$. \end{proof}

+\begin{remark} The definition of relative quasiconvexity in the paper~\cite{AGM08} differs from our Definition~\ref{def:qc}.
+The equivalence of these two definitions under the assumption that the ambient group is finitely generated (as is the case in Corollary~\ref{cor:3}) is a result by Manning and the author~\cite[Theorem A.10]{MM09}. \end{remark}